 Having a birth plan is common but no matter how much you plan, unfortunately, it doesn't always go the way you want it too, so it's always best to be prepared for any unexpected changes.

 Through learning hypnobirthing techniques, it will allow you to cope with the unexpected better than if you hadn't had the breathing techniques or visualisation.
-It equips you with the knowledge to self-relax, so if you had planned for a water birth but had to have an emergency C-section, you can maintain the breathing techiques, relax more and focus on the bigger picture - your baby's arrival.
+It equips you with the knowledge to self-relax, so if you had planned for a water birth but had to have an emergency C-section, you can maintain the breathing techniques, relax more and focus on the bigger picture - your baby's arrival.

 Partners often feel left out during pregnancy and birth, as essentially there’s little they can do, or so we normally think.
 Hypnobirthing can help your partner feel included in the process too.

-The courses will give your partner tasks and practical approaches to help through both pregnancy and labour.
+The courses will give your birth partner tasks and practical approaches to help through both pregnancy and labour.
 These include massage techniques, calming phrases to put you in the right frame of mind as well as mindfulness practices that you can do together.

 It is recommended to take a course between 28 weeks and 32 weeks into pregnancy as it allows you time to practise techniques in the run-up to the birth.